 With thanks to Felix Lichtenfeld from Pixabay for sharing the image of the audiobook.

 N.B.
-You might like to read this earlier post on my son's journey with books, Bedtime Stories
+You might like to read this earlier post on my son's journey with books, Bedtime Stories.

-Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
-He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, featuring his short stories, blog posts and other writing from Tall And True.
+Robert shares his writing on Tall And True and blogs on his eponymous website, RobertFairhead.com.
+He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, which features his short stories, blog posts, and other writing.

-Besides writing, Robert's favourite pastimes include reading, watching Aussie Rules football with his son and walking his dog.
+In addition to writing, Robert's favourite pastimes include reading, watching the Sydney Swans Aussie Rules football team with his son, and walking his dog.

-He has also enjoyed a one-night stand as a stand-up comic.
+He has also enjoyed a one-night stand ... as a stand-up comic.